cpsl-research/CPSL_Manuals/UGVs/iRobotCreate3_Hardware.md

 # iRobot Create 3 (Hardware Usage) User Manual

+## - For Using iRobotCreate3 on Raspberri Pi5 with ROS2 Jazzy on Ubuntu 24.04

+The following steps can be used to scontrol an iRobot Create3 with the following versions/software.

+- ROS Version: ROS2 Jazzy
+- Ubuntu Version: Ubuntu 24.04

 ## [Setup/Installation] with RPi5 (ROS2 Jazzy)

 ### 1. Install and Setup Ubuntu 24.04